How Computer Modeling Of COVID-19's Spread Could Help Fight The Virus

 Still, a computer model is only as good as the data that gets put into it.

-Modelers are eager for more information about critical issues, like how many people are infected without symptoms, and how much they can spread the virus to others.
+Modelers are eager for more information about critical issues, such as how many people are infected without symptoms and how much they can spread the virus to others.

-Even without perfect data, however, Lipsitch says that virtual outbreaks studied in computers can help policy makers just get their heads around various possible scenarios.
+Even without perfect data, however, Lipsitch says that virtual outbreaks studied in computers can help policymakers just get their heads around various possible scenarios.

 "It's really that models help you think about things," says Lipsitch, "rather than that they tell you things for sure that you didn't know."